Skip to Content

 None

-Discusses the key structure elements and terms of written information protection policy and reviews some typical policy contents.
-Prepares students to develop the related standards, procedures, and guidelines for implementing the policy.
-Evaluates the tools needed to select, develop, and apply a security program that meets business goals.
+This course discusses the purpose, creation, deployment and revision of information protection policies.
+Reviews some typical policy contents.
+Prepares students to develop the related standards, procedures and guidelines associated with policies.
+Evaluates existing policy frameworks and prepares students to select appropriate ones for specific IT environments.
+Students will complete a project to develop, review, revise and apply a security program that meets business goals.

 Prerequisite(s):